 If you have an allergy to wearing metal sunglasses, it can wreak havoc on your skin.
 Metal sunglasses can cause an itchy red rash called allergic contact dermatitis to develop.
 Over 70,000,000 people in the United States are affected by this condition.

 Protecting your eyes from harmful rays from the sun is the main reason for wearing sunglasses.
 High quality sunglasses allow you to protect your eyes, all when enjoying perfect vision without glares or reflections.
 There is some great news!
 Wood is the answer to the problem of allergic contact dermatitis.
 It has a different texture, grain and color, and that is why wood is a very unique material for making sunglass frames.
 No two pairs of wooden sunglasses look alike because they are made from authentic natural wood.
 Each pair is one of its kind and unique.

-At Ligglio, www.ligglio.com, we offer nineteen different selections of beautiful wooden sunglasses.
+At Ligglio, www.ligglio.com, we offer five different selections of beautiful wooden sunglasses.